hartenfels/Semantics4J/README.md

-You can also use description logic expressions in regular code, the only difference being that you don't use the `«»` syntax to specify atoms, using Strings (not necessarily string literals, you can use anything that's an instance of `String`) in their place instead.
+You can also use description logic expressions in regular code, the only difference being that you don't use the `«»` syntax to specify atoms, using Strings (not necessarily string literals, you can use anything that's an instance of `String`) in their place instead. `Individual`s are turned into nominal concepts for you.
 You also use parentheses `()` for grouping, as with any other expression.

 Concepts are instances of `semantics.model.Conceptual` and roles are instances of `semantics.model.Roleish`.
 You can use them like this: